Banks, traders back new Nasdaq derivatives market

-LONDON (Reuters) - Key banks, brokerages and high-frequency trading firms are backing a new London derivatives market set up by Nasdaq OMX (NDAQ.O), which the exchange is launching to shake up competition in trading European interest-rate products.
+LONDON, May 30 (Reuters) - Key banks, brokerages and high-frequency trading firms are backing a new London derivatives market set up by Nasdaq OMX, which the exchange is launching to shake up competition in trading European interest-rate products.

-Nasdaq said in a statement on Thursday banks supporting the venture were BNP Paribas (BNPP.PA), Citi (C.N), Nomura (9716.T), Royal Bank of Scotland (RBS.L) and UBS UBSN.VX, while brokerages and traders included Newedge, DRW Trading and Getco Europe.
+Nasdaq said in a statement on Thursday banks supporting the venture were BNP Paribas, Citi, Nomura, Royal Bank of Scotland and UBS, while brokerages and traders included Newedge, DRW Trading and Getco Europe.

 NLX, which gained regulatory approval this week to launch from Friday, will allow participants to trade a range of short-and long-term interest rate euro and sterling-denominated derivative products, such as futures in three-month Euribor or the 10-year Bund, on a single market.